Toronto to Ottawa on a Bicycle

 small group:

-I got a bit lost) and came across these structures.
-From a distance
+highway, I got a bit lost) and came across these structures.
+From a

-they looked like old houses falling over, but from up close they looked
+distance they looked like old houses falling over, but from up close

 Monday

-You can get burned just as easily when it's cool as when it's hot, as
+red.
+You can get burned just as easily when it's cool as when it's

 This little pony was too cute to not photograph.
 It was lying on the

-first motel on the way, turned out to be ok.
-Welcome Traveller Motel,
+the first motel on the way, turned out to be ok.
+Welcome Traveller

 Tuesday

-it up until now).
-Instead of following it further east than I needed I
+of it up until now).
+Instead of following it further east than I

-took highway 15 north.
-Turns out there isn't much between Kingston and
+needed I took highway 15 north.
+Turns out there isn't much between

-and very small towns.
-Unless you have food with you I recommend you eat
+hills), and very small towns.
+Unless you have food with you I

-completely.
-I don't even know what would be a way to avoid that - maybe
+burned completely.
+I don't even know what would be a way to avoid

 Stopped for the night at Smiths Falls - the biggest town between

-them.
-Best Inn Motel on 241 Lombard St (it's the first motel as you
+between them.
+Best Inn Motel on 241 Lombard St (it's the first motel

-enter the town from the south on Highway 15).
-The 50$ it cost me is
+as you enter the town from the south on Highway 15).
+The 50$ it cost

-just another piece of evidence to that price doesn't reflect hotel
+me is just another piece of evidence to that price doesn't reflect

 Wednesday